Beverly Hills, 90210 season 10

 The tenth and final season of Beverly Hills, 90210, is an American drama television series aired from September 8, 1999 on Fox and concluded on May 17, 2000, after 27 episodes.
 The season aired on Wednesday nights at 8/7c in the United States averaging 8.33 million viewers a week.
-It was released to DVD in 2011.
+It was released to DVD in 2010.
 Initial plans for an eleventh season were to be developed but due to low ratings and high associated costs with production the show ended at its tenth season.

 Synopsis

-For nine years, the West Bev gang mature from high school students to college graduates on their own for the first time.
+For nine years, the West Bev gang mature from high school students to adults on their own for the first time.
 While their lives have begun to diverge and new people have entered their lives, they have always kept close relationships with one another.
 This season promises to be an unforgettable year of marriages, children, and career decisions for a group of friends who have maintained the bonds that have sustained them as they evolved from teenagers to young adults.